History of the Toronto Transit Commission: Lean years: 19801998

 After the 1980 extension of the Bloor–Danforth line, subway building came to a standstill.
 For the next 16 years, there would be no additional subway extensions, and for eight years after that, any new subways.
 Instead, a proposed extension on the Danforth end of the Bloor–Danforth line was built in 1985 as the L-shaped Scarborough RT line, which went from Kennedy to McCowan station.
 The line was originally envisioned as a light rail line, using streetcars in a dedicated right of way, but was ultimately built as a mini-subway.
-Two years later, a new station was added south of Finch on the Yonge line, at the North York Centre.
+Two years later, a new station was added south of on the Yonge line, at the North York City Centre.